tsdiokno/abl/content/tl/docs/nt/roma/roma-16.md

 [^20]: The God of peace will soon crush Satan under your feet.
 The grace of our Lord Jesus be with you.

-[^21] Binabati kayo si Timoteo, ang aking kamanggagawa, at si Lusyo, Hason, at Sosipater, ang aking mga kababayan, ay binabati kayo.
+[^21] Binabati kayo ni Timoteo, ang aking kamanggagawa, at si Lusyo, Hason, at Sosipater, ang aking mga kababayan, ay binabati kayo.

 [^21]: Timothy, my coworker, and Lucius, Jason, and Sosipater, my fellow countrymen, greet you.